 \subsubsection{Domain Adaptation for Cross-Receiver RFFI}

-In addition to channel variability, cross-receiver RFFI introduces additional challenges due to receiver-specific variations that cause distributional shifts across domains.
+In addition to channel variability, cross-receiver RFFI introduces additional challenges due to receiver-specific variations that induce cross-domain distribution shifts.
 To address this, several studies have investigated cross-receiver domain adaptation techniques.
-Zha et al.~\cite{zha2023cross} leveraged the SimSiam framework for unsupervised pretraining and incorporated local maximum mean discrepancy (LMMD) as a regularization term for feature alignment, to improve generalization across receivers.
+Zha et al.~\cite{zha2023cross} leveraged the SimSiam framework for unsupervised pretraining and incorporated local maximum mean discrepancy (LMMD) as a regularization term for feature alignment to improve generalization across receivers.
 Chen et al.~\cite{chen2024cross} proposed a domain adaptation-based method for cross-receiver RFFI, employing a receiver discriminator to perform supervised domain alignment based on receiver labels.
-These methods typically assume access to unlabeled data from the target receiver domain, which allows domain adaptation to be performed during deployment.
+These methods typically assume access to unlabeled data from the target receiver domain, which enables domain adaptation during deployment.